artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 digital objects from all descendant records, when a :term:`parent <parent record>` description slug is provided.
-Alternatively, you can delete **all** digital objects associated with a particular :term:`archival institution` by prodiving the :term:`slug` of the associated :term:`repository` instead of a description slug.
+Alternatively, you can delete **all** digital objects associated with a particular :term:`archival institution` by providing the :term:`slug` of the associated :term:`repository` instead of a description slug.

 ..
 TIP::